insurance dispute arbitration in Stone Mountain, Georgia 30083

 The Incident and Claim

-On June 14, 2023, a violent storm swept through Stone Mountain, dumping torrential rain and hail.
-Laura Mitchell, a longtime resident, discovered the next morning that her roof had multiple punctures and water damage, resulting in leaks throughout the upstairs ceiling.
+On June 14, 2023, a violent storm swept through Stone Mountain, dumping torrential rain and hail. the claimant, a longtime resident, discovered the next morning that her roof had multiple punctures and water damage, resulting in leaks throughout the upstairs ceiling.
 Her independent contractor estimated repairs at $32,500.
 Mitchell promptly notified Patriot Mutual and filed a claim under her homeowner’s policy, which covered hail damage but required an arbitration clause for any disputes.

 Disagreement Over Coverage and Payout